Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 Under sections 477 and 478 of the Bangladesh Merchant Shipping Ordinance 1983, the maritime lien for seaman wages etc has been recognized in Bangladesh.

-Maritime Lien is a claim that is usually made when seamen are not receiving their wages for a long time.
+A Maritime Lien is a claim that is usually made when seamen have not received their wages for a long time.
 In such cases, the court generally orders ship arrest until the wages are not paid.

 Maritime Admiralty and Ship Arrest2